Little House on the Prairie: Little House on the Prairie

 When the family reaches Indian Territory, they meet Mr. Edwards, who is extremely polite to Ma but tells Laura and Mary that he is "a wildcat from Tennessee."
 Mr. Edwards is an excellent neighbor, who helps the Ingalls in every way he can, beginning with helping Pa erect their house.
 Pa builds a roof and a floor for their house and digs a well, and the family is finally settled.

 At their new home, unlike their time in the Big Woods, the family meets difficulty and danger.
 The Ingalls family becomes terribly ill from a disease called at that time "fever 'n' ague" (fever with severe chills and shaking), which was later identified as malaria.
-Laura comments on the varied ways they believe to have acquired it, with "Ma" believing it came from eating bad watermelon.
+Laura comments on the varied ways they believe to have acquired it, with Ma believing it came from eating bad watermelon.
 Mrs. Scott, another neighbor, takes care of the family while they are sick.
-Around this time, Mr. Edwards brings Laura and Mary their Christmas presents from Independence, and in the spring the Ingallses plant the beginnings of a small farm.
+Around this time, Mr. Edwards brings Laura and Mary their Christmas presents from Independence, and in the spring the Ingalls family plants the beginnings of a small farm.

 Ma's fears about American Indians and Laura's observations at the time are contrasted with Pa's liberal view of them, and all these views are shown side by side with the older Laura's objective portrayal of the Osage tribe that lived on that land.

 At the end of this book, the family is told that the land must be vacated by settlers as it is not legally open to settlement yet, and in 1870 Pa elects to leave the land and move before the Army forcibly requires him to abandon the land.